guenhter/temp_env_vars/README.md

 `temp_env_vars` can be used in two different forms:

 1. as macro `#[temp_env_vars]`
-2. with `TestEnvScope::new()`
+2. with `TempEnvScope::new()`

 ### Use as macro

 `#[temp_env_vars]` is the preferred way to use the `temp_env_vars` crate.
-Every change to envionrment variables within the execution of the test function will be reset after the test has ended.
+Every change to envionrment variables within the execution of the annotated function will be reset after the function has ended.

 If more tests are used with this macro, those tests will be executed sequentially to avoid an enviornment variable mixup.

 ```rust
 #[test]